Charles H. Gabriel

 Charles Hutchinson Gabriel (August 18, 1856 – September 14, 1932) was an American composer and lyricist of gospel songs and gospel tunes.
-He is said to have written and/or composed between 7,000 and 8,000 songs, many of which are available in 21st century hymnals.
+He is said to have written or composed between 7,000 and 8,000 songs, many of which are available in 21st century hymnals.
 He used several pseudonyms, including Charlotte G. Homer, H. A. Henry, and S. B. Jackson.

 Biography

-Charles Hutchinson Gabriel was born in Wilton, Muscatine County, Iowa on August 18, 1856 and raised on a farm.
+Charles Hutchinson Gabriel was born in Wilton, Muscatine County, Iowa on August 18, 1856, and raised on a farm.
 His father led singing schools in their home, and young Charles developed an interest in music.
 It is said that he taught himself to play the family's reed organ.
-Even though he never had any formal training in music, he began to travel and lead his own shape note singing schools in various locations around the age of 17.
+Even though he never had any formal training in music, he began to travel and lead his own shape note singing schools in various locations around age 17.

 His musical talent was well recognized in his boyhood home of Wilton.
 There is one folklore story, that the pastor of the First Presbyterian Church of Wilton (Pastor Pollock or McAulay) once saw Gabriel walking in town early in the week.
 He asked Gabriel if he knew a good song to go along with his sermon.
-The pastor shared the sermon topic and by the end of the week the boy had written a song for that Sunday, words and music.
+The pastor shared the sermon topic and by the end of the week the boy had written the words and music of a song for that Sunday.
 The Rev. N. A. McAulay was a pastor at the Wilton church for many years, and it is also said that young Gabriel wrote the music for one of McAulay's songs.
-The song, "How Could it Be," was later published in Songs for Service, edited by Gabriel, with the music being credited to "Charles H. Marsh," possibly one of Gabriel's pseudonyms.
+The song, "How Could it Be", was later published in Songs for Service, edited by Gabriel, with the music being credited to "Charles H. Marsh", possibly one of Gabriel's pseudonyms.